Digital Art and Design Minor

 ART-UE 1430 Topics in Design (4 points):

-Topics vary from semester to semester and are chosen as a result of both faculty & student interest.
+Topics vary from semester to semester and are chosen as a result of both faculty and student interest.
 Multiple “Topics in Design” courses will be offered each Fall and Spring semesters.

 This class connects 2D and 3D design processes to the physical world.
 Through the use of 2D/3D modeling software and additive and subtractive manufacturing processes, including laser cutting, CNC milling, and 3D printing, students will move from design conception to final product.
 Students will study the emergence of various digital fabrication tools and techniques and will be asked to consider the implications of these technologies on the social, cultural, environmental, and economic worlds.